Mobile Icon

 Framework:

-• Internal and external policies
+• Internal and external policies;

-• Robust procurement function and diligence programme
+• A robust procurement function and diligence programme;

-• Enhanced vetting & tendering process
+• Enhanced vetting & tendering process; and

-• High-risk vendor/contract reviews and audits
+• High-risk vendor/contract reviews and audits.

 POLICIES & TRAINING